 Fermentation - A process where sugars are converted to ethyl alcohol

-Parboiling - Partly cook by boiling
+Parboiling - Partially cook by boiling

-Starch - An odorless, tasteless white substance occurring widely in plant tissue and obtained chiefly from cereals and potatoes
+Starch - An odorless, tasteless white substance occurring in plant tissue and obtained chiefly from cereals and potatoes

 Varieties - Different types usually defined by color, length, etc.